RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-interpolation.md

 ## Point-wisely Transformable Interpolations

-We first define what we mean by pointwise transformability.
+We first define what we mean by pointwise transformability between two processes.

 > **Definition 1.** Let $$\{X_t : t \in [0,1]\}$$ and $$\{X'_t : t \in [0,1]\}$$ be two interpolations.
 They are **pointwise transformable** if there exist differentiable maps $$\tau: [0,1] \to [0,1]$$ and $$\phi: [0,1] \times \mathbb{R}^d \to \mathbb{R}^d$$ such that $$\phi_t$$ is invertible for each $$t \in [0,1],$$ and
 >